-In certain scenarios would be ideal to estimate how much memory Fluent Bit could be using, this is very useful for containerized environments where memory limits are a must.
+In certain scenarios it would be ideal to estimate how much memory Fluent Bit could be using, this is very useful for containerized environments where memory limits are a must.

-Input plugins append data independently, so in order to do an estimation a limit should be imposed through the Mem_Buf_Limit option.
+Input plugins append data independently, so in order to do an estimation, a limit should be imposed through the Mem_Buf_Limit option.
 If the limit was set to 10MB we need to estimate that in the worse case, the output plugin likely could use 20MB.

-So, if we impose a limit of 10MB for the input plugins and considering the worse case scenario of the output plugin consuming 20MB extra, as a minimum we need (30MB x 1.2) = 36MB.
+So, if we impose a limit of 10MB for the input plugins and consider the worse case scenario of the output plugin consuming 20MB extra, as a minimum we need (30MB x 1.2) = 36MB.

 Glibc and Memory Fragmentation

 It is well known that in intensive environments where memory allocations happen in the orders of magnitude, the default memory allocator provided by Glibc could lead to high fragmentation, reporting a high memory usage by the service.